sm0keyyy/unmonitarr/README.md

 ### Performance

 The tool is optimized for speed and efficiency.
-In the example output, it processed:
-- 2,133 movies (unmonitoring 553 that matched target groups)
-- 203 TV series (unmonitoring 9 episodes across series)

-All in just 87.83 seconds on a standard system.
+As shown in the example output, it can process thousands of media items in under 90 seconds, handling all levels of the hierarchy simultaneously.

 ### State Management